Things I learned studying the cell cycle in cancer

 They’re just text files, right?
 What could be hard about that?

-1. Fun with encoding The problem:
+1. Fun with encoding

 A friend sent me a dump of data from iTunes, as a table.